ivangfr/springboot-proxysql-mysql/README.md

     | 2023-02-20 22:14:33.019875 | Query        | update customers set created_at='2023-02-20 22:13:15', first_name='Ivan2', last_name='Franchin2', updated_at='2023-02-20 22:14:33' where id=1   |
     +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
     ```
     > **Note**: During an update, Hibernate/JPA does a select before performing the record update.
 So, you should see another select in one of the slaves

 13. Finally, let's `DELETE` the `customer 1`.
-For it, go to the `curl` terminal and run
+For it, go to the `curl` terminal and run:
     ```
     curl -i -X DELETE http://localhost:8080/api/customers/1
     ```

-14. Running the following `SELECT` inside the `mysql-master` terminal
+14. Running the following `SELECT` inside the `mysql-master` terminal:
     ```
     SELECT event_time, command_type, SUBSTRING(argument,1,250) argument FROM mysql.general_log
     WHERE command_type = 'Query' AND (argument LIKE 'insert into customers %' OR argument LIKE 'select c1_0.id%' OR argument LIKE 'update customers %' OR argument LIKE 'delete from customers %');
     ```

-    It should return
+    It should return:
     ```
     +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
     | event_time                 | command_type | argument                                                                                                                                        |